BlueJeansAndRain/NeedJS/README.md

-needjs
+NeedJS
 ======

-Really simple synchronous module implementation.
+Really simple synchronous module implementation for the browser.

 Features
 --------